Frequently Asked Questions

 Question: Does the Fire Department inspect wood stoves?

 Answer: Mission Fire Rescue Service does not inspect wood stoves.
 The District of Mission Inspection Services Department inspects only installation of new woodstoves.
 Existing woodstoves must be inspected by a private company.

 Question: Does the Fire Department handle complaints of excessive smoke from wood stoves?

 Answer: Mission Fire Rescue Service does not have the authority to act on complaints of excessive smoke generated from wood stoves.
 You may want to contact the Ministry of Environment in your area regarding this matter.

 Question: Does the Fire Department rescue cats from trees?

-Answer: Mission Fire/Rescue Service does not rescue cats from trees.
-We do, however, suggest you contact your local veterinarian for advice on this matter.
+Answer: Mission Fire Rescue Service does not rescue cats from trees.
+We do, however, suggest you contact a tree service for advice on this matter.